 - What percentage of our customers are signing up for the final product sale?

 - How many users are returning to our online retail website on a daily or monthly basis?

 - What is the best customer profile for our products?

 What is Product Analytics?

 In simple terms, product analytics shows product management who their users are, what they need, and how to retain them.
 Product analytics drives better customer insights and data-based decision making by collecting and interpreting all product-related data.

-In short, product analytics provides an automated method to analyse users and provide them with a better customer experience.
-Product analytics simplifies the tracking of users right from the time they take interest in your brand till they buy your products.
+In short, product analytics provides an automated method to analyze users and provide them with a better customer experience.
+Product analytics simplifies the tracking of users right from the time they take an interest in your brand till they buy your products.

 Why do companies use product analytics?